Spectacular coastal walks in the South WestPosted by Rebecca Jackson on Updated on

 Calling all hikers, ramblers and dog walkers

-There’s nothing better than dusting off your walking boots and getting outdoors for the first time after a long, rainy winter.
+There’s nothing better than dusting off your walking boots and getting outdoors.
 When it comes to the South West, the myriad of spectacular coastal walks will leave you spoilt for choice.
 In fact, there are so many different options and recommendations online, it’s often challenging to decide on one particular route.

 Insider tip: if you’re looking for a memorable meal nearby, the luxurious Scarlet Hotel offers a sample lunch menu from £20.95 for two courses.
 Alternatively, for the best scones still warm from the oven, pop into the legendary Carnewas Tea Rooms on your way back to the car.